karanbhargava93/CarND-Advanced-Lane-Lines/writeup_template.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points
 ###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+OpenCV functions were used to calculate the correct camera matrix and distortion coefficients using the calibration chessboard images provided in the repository.
+The distortion matrix was used to un-distort one of the calibration images provided as a demonstration that the calibration is correct.
+Example of undistorted calibration image is given below.

 ---
 ###Writeup / README